tagtart1/tropical-hair-salon/README.md

 # Tropical Hair Salaon

-A progressive web app for a local business
+A progressive web app for a local salon business